JezielBG-UofA/Music_IR_CSC_483/README.md

 - This file contains multiple testcases which were used to test if the IR system is working as intended.
   Not meant to be ran by the user.

-### queries.py
+### query.py
 - This file is meant to be ran by the user to query for music tracks.
-A user is able to query by;
+A user should only run this after setup.sh has been executed.
-  track name, artist name, genre, album, or any combination of the previous query types.
+  A user is able to query by; track name, artist name, genre, album, or any combination of the previous query types.
 Output will be a string listing the top ten tracks that match the query in the following format:
   > this is temp, will update when we finish